Team-Lodestone/Documentation/README.md

 # Minecraft Manipulator
 A single program that is able to edit and convert Minecraft maps.
-The tool supports Minecraft: Java Edition and Bedrock Edition (Microsoft Store + iOS/iPadOS + Education edition + all console editions).
+The tool supports Minecraft: Java Edition and Bedrock Edition (Microsoft Store + iOS/iPadOS + Education Edition + all console editions).

 ## How can I contribute?
 Submit a pull request, or ask `EternalModz#7322` on Discord for push access to the repository.